wp-plugins/backwpup/readme.txt

 in the root folder of the Archive. <i>DBName</i>.sql

-= Where is the WordPress Export File = in the root folder of the Archive. wordpress.<i>jjjj-mm-dd</i>.xml
+= Where is the WordPress Export File = in the root folder of the Archive. <i>blogname</i>.wordpress.<i>jjjj-mm-dd</i>.xml

 = Zip File Support =
-Plugin use PCLZIP lib if not PHP uses zip extension
+Plugin use PCLZIP lib if PHP not uses zip extension

 = Maintenance Mode =
 Supported Plugins